-Sen. Luján secures nearly $17 million for New Mexico public safety, military infrastructure - New Mexico Political Report
+Sen. Luján secures nearly $190 Million for New Mexico public safety, military infrastructure - New Mexico Political Report

 “Across New Mexico, these vital investments will deliver resources to enhance public safety in our communities and upgrade infrastructure at our military bases to boost our military’s readiness and safety,” Luján said in a press release issued Tuesday.

-The largest portion of funding – $10.8 million – will strengthen New Mexico’s three Air Force installations:
+The largest portion of funding – $183.8 million – will strengthen New Mexico’s three Air Force installations with major construction projects:

-Cannon Air Force Base near Clovis will receive $8.1 million for a new ADAL Security Forces Facility, secured jointly by Luján and Sen. Martin Heinrich.
-The funding continues a pattern of federal investment in the base, which previously received $5 million for a 192-bed dormitory to address housing shortages affecting Clovis and Portales communities.
+Cannon Air Force Base near Clovis will receive $98.1 million total: $90 million to construct a new 192-bed dormitory and $8.1 million for a new ADAL Security Forces Facility.
+Both projects were secured jointly by Luján and Senator Martin Heinrich.
+The dormitory construction represents a significant expansion from previous federal investment of $5 million for similar housing to address shortages affecting Clovis and Portales communities.

-Kirtland Air Force Base in Albuquerque will get $2 million for design work on the Wyoming Gate Project to improve perimeter security.
+Kirtland Air Force Base in Albuquerque will get $85 million total: $83 million to construct a new Space Rapid Capabilities Office and $2 million for design work on the Wyoming Gate Project to improve perimeter security.
 Previous federal funding provided $5.6 million to complete earlier phases of the security enhancement project.

 Holloman Air Force Base near Alamogordo secured $700,000 for design work on the Holloman High Speed Test Track, which evaluates hypersonic technology for the Air Force.